andersontrkz/andersontrkz/README.md

     </tr>
     <tr>
       <td>
-        <p>I'm Anderson Turkiewicz, a passionate web and mobile developer from Brazil.</p>
+        <p>🙋 I'm Anderson Turkiewicz, a passionate web and mobile developer from Brazil.</p>
         <ul>
           <li>🔭 I'm currently a student at
             <a href="https://www.betrybe.com/" target="_blank">Trybe</a> and